BlackEccentric/privatus/README.md

 - It has a login page, with the user being created by the console(server)
 - Diary has AESCrypt.
 - Mainly proud of the complexity of the entire program.
 Console feels clean as well if you use the Microsoft Terminal progran. (just don't resize the window)
-- As of the reupload, the program is broken on my end.
+- As of the reupload, the program is broken on my end due to dependacies issues.
 Fix is unscheduled due to this being a past hobby project.